 |E||State pensioners, casual & lowest grade workers||8|

-In Huddersfield, how has the population changed over the last five years?
+In Huddersfield, how has the population changed?

 How educated are the people in Huddersfield?

-In Huddersfield, what are the rental yields?
+In Huddersfield, what are the deprivation levels like?

 |Average asking price (1 bed)||£90,500|